A huge thanks to Kati for being such a good sport throughout this whole ordeal. Above: The aftermath of what’s described below.

 Responsibility and Obligation

-The thing about life is that shit happens.
+The thing about life is that shit happens and people get injured.
+You can click to read more here and to know what to do after getting injured.
 We take reasonable precautions, but shit still happens.
 It’s an old trope trotted out often in the comments section whenever rock climbing finds its way into the mainstream news outlets, but it’s always good to keep in mind that we ought to live maximally, lest we get caught in a freak tornado filled with sharks while playing it safe on the couch.
 I’d much rather be killed or maimed in a climbing accident than a car accident from which I may need medical attention and a brain injury law expert if I survive.

 I’ve sort of fallen in love with the Rockshop, a many-acre expanse of granite formations a mere 45 minutes from Lander.
 The chaotic jumbles contain endless hidden projects, their surfaces weathered by icy winter winds into a fine patina with brilliant texture.
 As with many locations, the most beautiful lines are a bit taller and more dangerous.

 One fine day we had a big crew out there.
 Yadda yadda and we were on our way to a different boulder when Skyler says, “hey, we oughta check out Young Blood.”
 We says what is that?
 “It’s a V5 highball, it’s right on the trail to that other boulder we’re going to.”

 A couple of us are more psyched to try harder rather than scarier, but then we go up and look at this thing and it’s, like, the tits.
 Fun 5.11- climbing to an obvious crux, a big angled rail forming a pinnacle with the arete, which you pinch with the left hand, make a big committing move around said arete to grab an oh-thank-you-Lord jug rail that you gloriously follow to the summit.
 The crowd will go wild.
 The moves were in the sun, but the adjacent boulder allowed us to stand up there and shade the topout.